How to Measure and Improve Agent Plugin and Skill Usage

 An Agent Plugin is software, so measure it at two layers: the installed package and the capabilities inside it.

-• Plugin activation and retention - do people who install it keep using any capability?
+- Plugin activation and retention - do observed instances keep using any capability?

-• Component inventory - which Skills, MCP config, hooks, connectors, apps, or agents shipped in each version.
+- Component inventory - which Skills, manifests, commands, MCP servers, hooks, connectors, apps, agents, directories, and runtime components shipped in each version.

 The events to emit